 What I am getting at is that photos are perfect at accomplishing the same thing.
 In an instant, they can say accurately what’s difficult to put into words.
-Take my explanation at the top of the show: As much as I enjoy describing photos on the air, you would get a much better impression of the photo by, well, looking at it.
-I can give you an approximation by talking about stark, white, fluttering, laundry over an exposed brick wall.
+Take my explanation at the top: As much as I enjoy describing photos in writing, you get a much better, quicker impression of the photo by looking at it.
+I can give you an approximation by describing stark, white, fluttering laundry over an exposed brick wall.
 But the image conveys all those descriptions in an instant.
 Better yet: It is evocative.
 The photo touches you by communicating more than just a moment and tapping into something much deeper.
-It is poetic.

 In his new book, ‘Why Poetry?’, the author Matthew Zapruder describes the effect like this:

 I have found that the poems which have meant the most to me (…) retain a central unsayability, a place where the drama of truly looking for something essential that can never quite be reached is expressed.
 Somewhere in the poem, or at its end, knowingness stops.
 You can feel the intelligence in the poem truly exploring, clambering along the words and down the page, and also that intelligence stopping at what cannot be known.
 Those moments where a limit is reached can often be the greatest, and most honest, in poetry.